Rain: Deserts

 The northern half of Africa is dominated by the world's most extensive hot, dry region, the Sahara Desert.
 Some deserts also occupy much of southern Africa: the Namib and the Kalahari.
 Across Asia, a large annual rainfall minimum, composed primarily of deserts, stretches from the Gobi Desert in Mongolia west-southwest through western Pakistan (Balochistan) and Iran into the Arabian Desert in Saudi Arabia.
 Most of Australia is semi-arid or desert, making it the world's driest inhabited continent.
-In South America, the Andes mountain range blocks Pacific moisture that arrives in that continent, resulting in a desertlike climate just downwind across western Argentina.
-The drier areas of the United States are regions where the Sonoran Desert overspreads the Desert Southwest, the Great Basin and central Wyoming.
+In South America, the Andes mountain range blocks Pacific moisture that arrives in that continent, resulting in a desert-like climate just downwind across western Argentina.
+The drier areas of the United States are regions where the Sonoran Desert overspreads the Desert Southwest, the Great Basin, and central Wyoming.

 Polar deserts

-Since rain only falls as liquid, it rarely falls when surface temperatures are below freezing, unless there is a layer of warm air aloft, in which case it becomes freezing rain.
-Due to the entire atmosphere being below freezing most of the time, very cold climates see very little rainfall and are often known as polar deserts.
-A common biome in this area is the tundra which has a short summer thaw and a long frozen winter.
-Ice caps see no rain at all, making Antarctica the world's driest continent.
+Since rain only falls as liquid, it rarely falls when surface temperatures are below freezing unless there is a layer of warm air aloft, in which case it becomes freezing rain.
+Due to the entire atmosphere being below freezing, frigid climates usually see very little rainfall and are often known as polar deserts.
+A common biome in this area is the tundra, which has a short summer thaw and a long frozen winter.
+Rainfall in these polar deserts and precipitation in general is very low, though they cannot be described as arid, as the soil is predictably moist during brief growing seasons and air humidity remains relatively high, with evaporation rates being very low.
+Due to its location, Antarctica is home to the driest regions in the world.

 Rainforests

-Rainforests are areas of the world with very high rainfall.
-Both tropical and temperate rainforests exist.
-Tropical rainforests occupy a large band of the planet mostly along the equator.
-Most temperate rainforests are located on mountainous west coasts between 45 and 55 degrees latitude, but they are often found in other areas.
+Rainforests are characterized mainly as areas of the world with very high humidity.
+Tropical and temperate rainforests exist, as do the less common dry rainforests.
+Tropical rainforests occupy a large band of the planet, mainly along the equator, as climates associated with tropical rainforests are most often found within ten degrees of latitude of the equator.
+They do not experience natural seasons as do many other regions, with the average daylight hours and temperatures remaining fairly constant throughout the year.
+Temperate rainforests are often located much further from the equator, but still have high rainfall and in many cases have a closed tree canopy.
+Dry rainforests maintain a dense canopy, but can face periods of drought.

-Around 40–75% of all biotic life is found in rainforests.
-Rainforests are also responsible for 28% of the world's oxygen turnover.